boban100janovski/boban984.github.io/_posts/2013-11-03-Basic-JavaScript-Tips.md

 }
 ```

-Type coercion in JavaScript can be confusing , but it\'s just a feature of the language, we need to understand it not be afraid of it.
+Type coercion in JavaScript can be confusing, but it\'s just a feature of the language, we need to understand it not be afraid of it.

 Coercion happens when we use the `==` sign.